ComparetheMarket/sdet-technical-tests/CTM-SDET-test.md

 Create a public repository on github with your code and send us the link.

 ### What happens next?
 Our team will review your submission.
-If your submission meets the needs of our current available positions, you will be invited for a final face-to-face interview.
+If it meets the needs of our current available positions, you will be invited for a final face-to-face interview.
-At his final stage, the interviewers will have a friendly chat in order to understand how you approached the problem.
-You will also have the chance to learn a bit more about how we work and how we can help you develop your career.
+At this stage, we will have a friendly chat in order to understand how you approached the problem.
+You will also have the chance to learn a bit more about CTM and how we can help you develop your career.